Endpoint Security

 For further information, see Ticket types for Endpoint Security.

-If Coro created a Malware on endpoint ticket, you can select Approve this file or Exclude folder from malware scan from the ticket actions menu.
+If Coro creates a Malware on endpoint ticket, you can either select Approve this file or Exclude folder from malware scan from the ticket actions menu:

 For further information, see Ticket types for Endpoint Security.